Amazon Appstore Payments

 With few exceptions, Amazon pays developers electronically.
 The method of electronic payment varies by country/region.
 The currency of your payment is determined by your bank's location.

 For US-based developers, Amazon will send you monthly payments for your apps' royalties.
 You will receive a separate payment for each marketplace in which your apps, software, or games are sold.
 If your balance due exceeds the payment threshold, Amazon will make payment approximately (a) 30 days after the end of the calendar month in which the revenue for a mobile app was generated, or (b) 45 days after the end of the calendar month in which the revenue was generated.
 For example, Amazon would make payment for mobile app revenue that occurred in April at the end of May, which is approximately 30 days after the end of April.

 In the U.S., Amazon pays by electronic funds transfer (EFT), making payments when the balance due to you is more than $0.00.

 Developers in Japan can be paid electronically for domestic and international sales by wire or EFT by submitting their banking information.
 Note that banks in Japan may impose fees when receiving electronic payments.

-To enter your banking information, sign in to your account on the developer portal go to Settings > Payment Information.
+To enter your banking information, sign in to your account on the Developer Console go to Settings > Payment Information.
 Select Yes to the question Do you plan to monetize apps?, and you will be prompted to indicate the location of your bank and to enter your banking information.

 Prior to Amazon issuing a payment for a marketplace, the payment must meet the applicable threshold based on your payment type and the currency of that marketplace: